-You hid them all in a box I catch a glimpse of.
-The paint peeling off it makes it look like a metal band logo, faded and stretched out.
-I know.
 You want everything to be more than just an instant; of everything.
-You don’t want to make any more memories with people you’ll soon be trying hard to forget.
-You stand in the shadows of their hearts and tell them you’re not afraid of the dark, even when you can’t see a damn thing.
-You follow your heart like a compass even if it doesn’t always point North, and look at where you are now.
+You don’t want to make any more memories that you’ll soon be trying hard to forget.
+You stand in the shadows of their hearts and tell them you’re not afraid of the dark, even if you can’t see a damn thing.
+You follow what you confuse for intuition like a compass, even if it doesn’t always point North, and look at where you are now.
 I know, I know, I know.

-They say that people with the biggest hearts have the worst tempers, because they are passionate about every aspect in life.
-What about you?
+They say that the people with the biggest hearts have the worst tempers, because they are passionate about every aspect of life.
+But what happened to you?
 With your arms wrapped around your knees like that, how many times can you rekindle?
-Despite the certain dark and romantic glamour, where there used to be fires now there’s only ash.
-I recognise this look.
+Despite a certain dark and romantic glamour that you still have, where there used to be fire, there’s now only ash.
+I recognise that look.
 We’re not alive, not anymore.
-I would be talking to myself, and you would’t listen.
+I’d would be talking to myself, and you wouldn’t listen.
 Try again tomorrow.

 I climb the porch steps, sit down and wait.
-The night is over for us, the trees are dead, the stars burn out.
-But the way it was light and then suddenly, it wasn’t, doesn’t scare me.
-If we have one thing in common still is that we are never afraid of the dark.
-Our heart fireworks over and over, even if sometimes this means missing the thunder in the dark.
-I picture adding a cigarette to my free hand and how perfect the scene would be, even when half of me is done for the day and the other half is picking up the pieces.
+The night is over for us.
+Even the stars burnt out, look.
+I shake my head, because I know you can’t see me.
+You can’t see what you’ve done.
+But don’t worry about it.
+If we have one thing in common, it’s that we’re never afraid of the dark for long.
+Our heart fireworks over and over, until we catch fire again.
+I picture adding a cigarette in my free hand and how perfect the scene would be, even if half of me thinks she’s done and the other half is picking up the pieces.
 I will always pick up the pieces.